Meet the Brains behind the Center for NeuroPotential

 In 2008, Deb applied for a counseling job at a Neurology Medical Practice and was interviewed by their senior Neuropsychologist, Amy.
 Deb got the job, and the rest is history.
 They instantly connected and began a professional relationship, personal friendship, and commitment to discovering the potential in every client they work with.
 Amy is a self-proclaimed “brain geek” while Deb is a mindfulness and trauma expert.
 Together, they are the brains behind the Center for Neuropotential.

 After founding the Center for NeuroPotential, Amy and Deb quickly realized that their services were in high demand.
 They were excited to add Maureen Tranquilli, LCSW to provide counseling services and Gabrielle Gershoni, B.A. as a neurofeedback technician.

 People come to me because they feel that somehow their brain just isn’t working the way it’s supposed to.
 I love putting the pieces together for clients to help them see the bigger picture.
 Knowledge is power, and with that knowledge we can collaborate to form an individualized treatment plan.
 A cornerstone for helping others reach their potential is through the use of neurofeedback, and I am proud to be a board-certified neurofeedback provider.

 When not in the office, you likely will find me out for a run, reading a book, or searching on Pinterest for the next recipe I want to try.
 My two little girls keep me laughing every day, and help me appreciate the silliness in life.

 I love listening to people’s stories and supporting the healing process of reassembling pieces that no longer fit well.
-I consider myself a connection specialist helping others discover a mindful presence in the here and now.
+My role is as a guide, supporting healing from trauma and difficult life events.

-In my free-time, you are likely to find me practicing yoga, out walking, playing with my nieces and nephews or reading an interesting book.
+In my free-time, you are likely to find me walking in nature, playing with my nieces and nephews or practicing yoga.
 I devote myself to being centered and finding time to laugh, to breathe, to move and for quiet reflection to foster brain health and well-being.